MCME/TheGaffer/Readme.md

 *Those in bold are only available to Staff*

 ### Start
 This is the action used to create a new job.
+A "private" can be added to make the job invite only.
 If an old job is found with the same name, it will be restarted with you as the admin.
 The name of the job is __case-sensitive__.

 ###### Example
 /job start river *This will start a job called **river**.
+/job start river private *This will start a job called **river** that is invite only.

 ### Stop
 This is the action that will stop a job.
 When a job is stopped, the world becomes locked again, and the job is moved to the archive.